Skip to content

 if not is_graphic_erdos_gallai(degree_sequence):

-raise AttributeError('degree sequence is not graphic')
+raise ValueError("given degree sequence is not graphic")

 # create empty network with n nodes